 3. Parsnip Rice or Parsnip Noodles

-Note that parsnips do have more carbs than either broccoli or cauliflower so if you are following a keto diet these may not work for you, but they are much lower in carbohydrates than white rice or brown rice, having 13.3 gram of carbs per 1/2 cup of cooked parsnips, with 2.8 grams of fiber and 3.7 grams of sugar.
+Note that parsnips do have more carbs than either broccoli or cauliflower so if you are following a keto diet they may not work for you, but they are much lower in carbohydrates than white rice or brown rice, having 13.3 gram of carbs per 1/2 cup of cooked parsnips, with 2.8 grams of fiber and 3.7 grams of sugar.

 4. Cabbage Rice or Riced Cabbage